capreolina/scroll_strategist/README.md

 - 0<sub>𝑅</sub> ⋅ 𝑣 = 𝑎 ⋅ 0<sub>𝑀</sub> = 0<sub>𝑀</sub> = \[0, 0, 0\].
   This follows from 0 being the annihilating element of ∗.

+(As written, these are actually the axioms that 𝑆<sub>𝑅</sub> must satisfy to be a **left** 𝑅-semimodule.
+But you can see that it’s also a right 𝑅-semimodule, due to all operations involved being commutative.)

 The whole reason why we want the 𝗆𝖺𝗑 (and thus also 𝗆𝖺𝗑<sup>3</sup>) operation is because this is the operation that we apply to choose between one or more competing strategies.
 Whichever one maximises the probability of